pjasicek/OpenClaw/README.md

+# !!!
+Does not work with SDL 2.0.6 at the moment !!!
+ - There is a bug with SDL 2.0.6 version in Audio subsystem which makes game crash / not play sound
+ - If you have SDL 2.0.6 then downgrade to 2.0.5

 # OpenClaw - Captain Claw (1997) reimplementation

  - This project is a multiplatform C++ reimplementation of original Captain Claw (1997) platformer game